 As a small-dollar personal loan provider, Sunset Finance helps many consumers in the state of South Carolina fund their needs through fixed personal loan options.
 The consumer loan lender is licensed in the state to provide secured personal loans, even for borrowers with less than perfect credit.
 Sunset Finance operates 45 branch locations throughout South Carolina and Georgia, and it has been in operation since 2001.

-Personal loans in South Carolina offered by Sunset Finance are available to borrowers on a secured basis, with loan amounts ranging from $100 to $3,000.
+Personal loans in South Carolina offered by Sunset Finance are available to borrowers on a secured basis.
 Each personal loan comes with a fixed interest rate and a set monthly payment for the life of the loan.
 The consumer lender allows personal loans to be used for a variety of financial needs, including starter loans, vacation expenses, medical or dental emergencies, vehicle repair, back to school costs, home repair, and other unexpected expenses.

 Because personal loans are secured, Sunset Finance can offer financing solutions to borrowers with bad credit at a relatively low cost.
 Applications must be submitted in a branch location, and payment is made in person.